afhrad/obsidian-ext-launcher/README.md

 - Add any number of arguments in the `Additional Arguments` field.
 You can use the argument templates to insert dynamic values.
   - Templates are:
     - _Argument_: Normal manual argument to be passed to the script
-    - _Vault Path_: The path to the vault (comes from Obsidian)
+    - _Vault path_: The path to the vault (comes from Obsidian)
-    - _Filename with Extension_: The name of the file with the extension
+    - _Filename with extension_: The name of the file with the extension
-    - _Filename without Extension_: The name of the file without the extension
+    - _Filename without extension_: The name of the file without the extension
-    - _Relative Filename_: The path to the file relative to the vault
+    - _Relative filename_: The path to the file relative to the vault
+    - _Full filename_: The full path to the file
-    - _Full Filename_: The full path to the file
+    - _Full filename in vault_: The full path to the file
-    - _Obsidian Data_: A JSON structure of the Obsidian data (containing everything from above and more like cursor positions)
+    - _Obsidian internal parameter JSON object_: A JSON structure of the Obsidian data (containing everything from above and more like cursor positions)
 - Determine how the plugins handles the output of the script:
   - _Insert at Cursor_: Inserts the output at the cursor position in the active editor
   - _Replace Selection_: Replaces the selected text in the active editor with the output
   - _Do Nothing_: Does not insert the output anywhere
-- Debug Output: Enable this option to see detailed debug output in the console (useful for troubleshooting).
-Open the Obsidian devleopment console for this.
+- Debug Output: Enable this option to see detailed debug output in a separate modal window (useful for troubleshooting).
 - Save the script and close the options page.

 ![Edit Script](./images/script.png)